What are the Credential Professional Development Packages?

 Supervision packages will be designed to help clinicians meet the credential criteria.
-This includes 6 hours of supervision made up of 3 hours of individual supervision and 3 hours of group supervision (maximum 5 clinicians with one supervisor).
+This includes 6 hours of supervision made up of 3 hours of individual supervision and 3 hours of group supervision.
+Group supervision will have a maximum of 5 clinicians, facilitated by one supervisor.
 Supervision should provide a focused space for reflective practice and exploration of clinician knowledge and skill development in the area of eating disorder treatment.

 The focus of the supervision will depend on the level of experience and training of the clinician.
 For example: